-If a child has to keep a medical appointment during school hours, we require a note from you or the appointment card so that we can approve the absence.
+If a child must keep a medical appointment during school hours, please email a copy of the appointment card to the school office in order to approve the absence.
 It is better if appointments can be made out of school hours so that there is no disruption to a child's day, and this becomes particularly important if a series of appointments are required.